Chalarangelo/30-seconds-of-code/snippets/isBalancedParentheses.md

 tags: string,function,beginner
 ---

-Define if each open paranthesis has its closed pair.
+Define if each open parenthesis has its closed pair.

 - `"()"` or `"(())"` or `"()()"` - balanced.
 - `"("` or `"(()"` or `")())"` - not balanced.